 Social media has mastered the art of gaining attention year after year, and now it has a universal presence in our tech-mediated world.
 Seventeen years ago, only 7 percent of adults used at least one social media site.
 Some ten years later, that had grown to 65 percent.
 Leveraging patterns of human behaviour, fear of missing out, and our inherent need to be entertained and shocked, social media has become hard-wired into our brains and into society.
 However, there are ways to make money on social media platforms.

-Now, to reach your potential customers, you have to pay to talk to the very followers you attracted on social media.
+Now, to reach your potential customers, the new financial model is that you have to pay to talk to the very followers you attracted on social media.
 In the early days, you could get followers and then talk to them and broadcast your message for free.

 Now your outreach campaigns reach a few people in your audience and you have to pay for the privilege of talking to them by placing ads in a scrolling information or news feed.
 All in all, this has reduced the ability of businesses to build direct relationships with potential and existing customers.
 To connect in today’s day and age, you have to conduct communications through a third-party intermediary.